Oire/Colloportus/README.md

 ## Differences between Password Lock and Colloportus

 * All methods needed for encryption/decryption are provided along with the hashing/verifying methods.
-* Back-porting to older PHP versions is removed.
+* Back-porting to older PHP versions is removed, hence PHP 7.1.2 is required (the `hash_hkdf()` method was added in this particular version).
 * Custom string processing implementations are removed, `mbstring` is required.
 * Version header check is removed.
 * `encrypt()` and, subsequently, `Lock()` returns URL/filename-safe Base64 data instead of hexits.
 * All `sha256` instances are changed to `sha384`.
-* Default key length increased to 48 bytes (384 bits).
 * Code style changed to match Oirë standards.

 ## License